Administrative divisions of Crimea: Post-April 2014 (Russian system: Republic of Crimea)

-Post-July 2020 (Ukrainian system: Autonomous Republic of Crimea)
+2020 administrative reforms (Ukrainian system: Autonomous Republic of Crimea)

-According to the reform of administrative divisions of Ukraine, the municipalities were abolished, and the number of railons reduced.
-The following raions exist in the Autonomous Republic of Crimea, As Crimea is not under Ukrainian control, this administrative division has not been implemented.
+According to the reform of administrative divisions of Ukraine, the municipalities were abolished, and the number of raions reduced.
+As Crimea was not under Ukrainian control, this new administrative division was not made law, until 7 September 2023 with the removal of a clause in earlier laws about changes only coming into effect after Ukraine re-established control over the peninsula.
+The following raions exist in the Autonomous Republic of Crimea: